radiantlogic-v8/documentation-new/documentation/sys-admin-guide/01-introduction.md

 ![Graphs Related to a Specific RadiantOne Node](Media/Image3.167.jpg)

-Figure 30: Graphs Related to a Specific RadiantOne Node

 In the upper right, you can indicate the time range the graphs should display.
 To indicate a time period of longer than 12 hours, choose the Custom option.

 ![Graph Range](Media/Image3.168.jpg)

-Figure 31: Graph Range

 >[!warning]
 >It is generally not recommended to expand the graph range beyond a 12-hour period since it causes a large amount of HTTP and LDAP requests to RadiantOne that is proportional in quantity to the length of the time period requested.
 For example, a 12-hour period generates ~100 requests.

 ## Usage & Activity Tab

-From the Usage & Activity tab on the Server Control Panel, you can access information about the RadiantOne software version installed on the node, monitor the current connections and operations, view statistics for all Universal Directory (HDAP) stores and view network latency between nodes (only applicable to cluster deployments).
+From the Usage & Activity tab on the Server Control Panel, you can access information about the RadiantOne software version installed on the node, monitor the current connections and operations, view statistics for all RadiantOne Directory (HDAP) stores and view network latency between nodes (only applicable to cluster deployments).

 ### Server Information